General Sessions

 Lee Lewis

-This workshop will explore the unique role of the church in providing counseling care.
+This breakout will explore the unique role of the church in providing counseling care.
 Participants will gain insights into how the local church can create a culture of biblical care and support, including integrating formal counseling ministries with the everyday discipleship and pastoral care of the congregation.
 The session will address practical ways to equip church leaders and laypeople for counseling and to begin developing a culture of care.

 The Language of Lament: Finding Hope in God Through Suffering (Intermediate)